Mughalsarai

 Mughalsarai (/ˌmuːghæl'sɑːreɪɪ/; English: Mughal Tavern), officially known as Pandit Deen Dayal Upadhyaya Nagar, is a city and a municipal board in the Chandauli district of Uttar Pradesh.
-Located around 16 km from Varanasi, it is an important railway junction in Uttar Pradesh.
-It is the site of the Mughalsarai Junction railway station.
+Located around 16 km from Chandauli town, the district headquarters, it is an important railway junction.

 History

-Mughalsarai is located along the Grand Trunk Road NH19 (GT ROAD), also called Sadak-e-Azam by Sher Shah Suri, was one of the corridors connecting North India with the east during the Mughal period.
+Mughalsarai is located along the Grand Trunk Road (NH 19), also called Sadak-e-Azam by Sher Shah Suri, was one of the corridors connecting North India with the east during the Mughal period.
 In past centuries, it has been variously known as Mughalchak, Mangalpur and Oven Nagar.
 The township was named Mughalsarai when Indian railways established a junction here in 1883.

+In August 2018, the city was renamed as Pandit Deen Dayal Upadhyaya Nagar, after Deendayal Upadhyaya, a politician and leader of the Bharatiya Jana Sangh.

 Geography

-Mughalsarai is bisected by NH 19 / GT Road in three parts.
+Mughalsarai is bisected by NH 19 into three parts.
 The southern part mainly consists of railway colonies like Vasant Vihar, New Central Colony, Diesel Colony, Haper Colony, European colony, Shubhash Nagar, Loco Colony, and Roza Colony, Plant-Depot Colony and Saresar, Alampur.
 It starts after the Parao Road in Varanasi and continues until Alinagar Road which comes after Railway Colony on the south.
 A few mohallas are near the railway station like Qassab Mohal, and Gram Panchayats like Amoghpur, Taranpur, Pashurampur, Dharamshala, Mainatali and Galla Mandi.
 However, situated on the west side are the Kailashpuri and Ravinagar colonies which compose the poshest area in the city.